cdktf/cdktf-provider-cloudflare/docs/zeroTrustAccessPolicy.csharp.md

 - *Type:* string

+The API endpoint containing the key that Access uses to verify that the response came from your API.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.41.0/docs/resources/zero_trust_access_policy#keys_url ZeroTrustAccessPolicy#keys_url}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.42.0/docs/resources/zero_trust_access_policy#keys_url ZeroTrustAccessPolicy#keys_url}

 ---